Tensions show as Trump, Merkel meet for first time

 “I hope we can come back to the table and talk about the agreement” between the EU and US, she said.

-Trump departed Washington later Friday, arriving in Florida where he will spend the weekend at his Mar-a-Lago estate, accompanied by his youngest son Barron, wife Melania and the first lady’s parents.
-AFP
+Trump departed Washington later on Friday (Saturday in Manila), arriving in Florida where he will spend the weekend at his Mar-a-Lago estate, accompanied by his youngest son Barron, wife Melania and the first lady’s parents.